UnboundRiver/ML-Supercluster-Enhanced/Supercluster/Structures/KDTree/README.md

 likely to create a balanced tree.
 This allows for search time to be as close to O(log n) as possible.

 * **There is no delete method.** If you want to change the tree, rebuild it.
 Many KD-Tree implementations simply rebuild the tree to "balance" the tree after deletion.
-This is because balancing a KD-Tr
+This is because balancing a KD-Tree is much more complicated than AVL or Red-Black trees.
+There do exist adaptive KD-Trees which auto-balance, look it up if you